telliott99/SimpleView/README.md

-This is a simple "how to" document that describes how to make an app with a custom view in Swift3 using Xcode.
+This write-up describes how to make an app with a custom view in Swift3 using Xcode.
 My current version of Xcode is 8.2.1.

 ### Custom view